kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 | $10^9$ W     | $10^{23}$                 |
 | $10^{12}$ W  | $10^{26}$                 |

 Turbulent, high-temperature plasmas generate informational flux at these rates naturally.
+Field-reversed configurations (FRCs) operating at $\beta \sim 90\%$—where plasma pressure dominates magnetic pressure—represent exactly this regime: high microstate transition rates with minimal external magnetic work[^5].
 The challenge is not generation but control.

 ### Holographic Constraints